ch1lam/github-hyper/README.md

 3. Open Chrome
 4. Enter `chrome://extensions` in the address bar
 5. Enable `developer mode` with the toggle on the top right side of the page if it is not enabled already
-6. Click `load unpacked` on the left side of the page
+6. Click `load unpacked` on the top side of the page
 7. Find and select the extracted folder, this extension should now be installed
 8. To pin the extension, click the `puzzle icon` on the top right of Chrome, then `pin the extension`